Lomztein/Moduthulhu/README.md

 State Attributes are objects that represent a single "piece" of a state.
 This can for instance represent a specific command being present.
 A list of State Attributes represent a State.
 To add State Attributes, use `AddStateAttribute (identifier, name, description)`.

+The `identifier` parameter is to keep track of different states for the same plugin.

 The system will throw an exception if a doesn't have headers, so don't forget to add headers.

 Additionally, an `AddGeneralFeaturesStateAttribute (name, description)` method is available, that adds a State Attribute to a general all-purpose State, and is meant to be used for notifying users of overall feature additions, such as automated functionality.

 As an example, the included Command Root plugin keeps track of which root commands are added by new plugins.
-It firsts sets a header by calling `SetStateChangeHeaders ("Commands", "The following commands has been added", "The following commands has been removed")`, and calling `AddStateAttribute("Commands", command.Name, prefix + cmd.Name);` (shortened).
+It firsts sets a header by calling `SetStateChangeHeaders ("Commands", "The following commands has been added", "The following commands has been removed")`, and calling `AddStateAttribute("Commands", command.Name, prefix + command.Name);` (shortened).
 This results in this being printed out to the user when enabling a plugin that adds new commands, in this instance the included Utilities plugin

 ```
 The following commands has been added